natalieagus/50002/docs/ProblemSet/n_virtual_memory.md

 	*	`ADDC(R31, 0b1000000, R2), LD(R2, 0b0011000, R3), SHLC(R3, 0x4, R3)`

 	<div cursor="pointer" class="collapsible">Show Answer</div><div class="content_answer"><p>
 	You <span style="color:red; font-weight: bold;">don't</span> require access to the pagetable if the entry is already cached at the TLB.
-The second instruction and the third instruction requires translation of **VPN** `3` and **VPN** `1` which are both present in the TLB.
+The second, third, and the fourth instruction all requires translation of **VPN** `3` and **VPN** `1` which are both present in the TLB.
 This means we don't need to access the pagetable anymore.
 	</p></div><br>

 3. We want to call the following instruction: `ST(R31, 0b1100100, R31)`.
 Where is this data with VA of`0b1100100` located?